bamacken/Vitamin/README.md

 **Searching Algorithms:**
   - Sequential search
   - Binary Search
-  - A* Search [once graphs have been implemented]
+  - A* Search [Once graphs have been implemented]
-  - Depth First Search [once graphs have been implemented]
+  - Depth First Search [Once graphs have been implemented]
-  - Breadth First Search [once graphs have been implemented]
+  - Breadth First Search [Once graphs have been implemented]
-  - Dijkstra Search [once graphs have been implemented]
+  - Dijkstra Search [Once graphs have been implemented]